brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 Make sure to copy and paste the code snippet without adapting anything.
 There is no need to adapt IP ranges as the add-on is working as proxy.

-## Securing access to the Cloudflare account
+### Securing access to your Cloudflare account

 The add-on downloads after authentication a `cert.pem` file to authenticate your instance of cloudflared against your Cloudflare account.
 You can not revoke access to this file from your Cloudflare account!
 The [issue](https://github.com/cloudflare/cloudflared/issues/93)